seanbreckenridge/ttally/P_README.md

 I personally run it [once every 3 minutes](https://sean.fish/d/ttally_cache.job?redirect) in the background, so at least my first interaction with `ttally` is guaranteed to be [fast](https://github.com/seanbreckenridge/ttally/issues/5#issuecomment-1321389800)

+Default cache directory can be overwritten with the `TTALLY_CACHE_DIR` environment variable

 ### Shell Scripts

 [`cz`](bin/cz) lets me fuzzy select something I've eaten in the past using [`fzf`](https://github.com/junegunn/fzf), like: